-Whole saliva RNA samples were used for isolation of total RNA from 143 Argentinean individuals using the RNeasy Micro kit (Qiagen, CA, USA).
-Total RNA from saliva was successfully isolated from 118 samples. mRNA expression analysis of TRAV4 was performed in real-time PCR using SYBR Green chemistry in a 7900HT Real-time PCR system (Applied Biosystems, CA, USA).
+mRNA Expression of TRAV4 in Whole Saliva-Whole saliva RNA samples were used for isolation of total RNA from 143 Argentinean individuals using the RNeasy Micro kit (Qiagen, CA, USA).
+Total RNA from saliva was successfully isolated from 118 samples. mRNA expression analysis of TRAV4 was performed in real time PCR using SYBR Green chemistry in a 7900HT Real-time PCR system (Applied Biosystems, CA, USA).
 Primer sequences were forward 5'ATGAGGCAGTGGCGAGAGTG3' and reverse 5'GGCTGGGAAACTGTTGGTAC3'.
 A PCR product of 175 base pairs was obtained.
 Products spanned at least one intron, so that cDNA products were distinguishable from potential genomic DNA products. β -Actin was used as an endogenous control.
-Reaction conditions were 50 °C for 2 min, 95 °C for 10 min, 40 cycles at 95 °C for 15 s and 60 °C for 1 min, then a dissociation stage of 95 °C for 15 s, 60 °C for 30 s, and 95 °C for 15 s.
+Reaction conditions were: 50 °C for 2 minutes, 95 °C for 10 minutes, 40 cycles at 95 °C for 15 seconds and 60 °C for 1 minute, then a dissociation stage of 95 °C for 15 seconds, 60 °C for 30 seconds, and 95 °C for 15 seconds.
 The quantification of mRNA expression levels relative to β -Actin was performed by relative quantification or 2DDCT method (Livak and Schmittgen 2001).
-Differences between low (N = 73) and high (N = 45) caries experience samples were analyzed using the Student's t test. $p \le 0.05$ was considered statistically significant. mRNA levels were also compared based on genotypes of the four SNPs found to be associated with the Filipino families.
+Differences between low (N=73) and high (N=45) caries experience samples were analyzed by using the Student's t test.
+P 0.05 was considered statistically significant. mRNA levels were also compared based on genotypes of the four SNPs found to be associated with the Filipino families.
 DNA samples from the same subjects were used and genotypes were generated as described earlier.